Molloy University -- A Top-Ranked College Close to Manhattan

-Incoming freshmen, including nursing students, may apply to the Molloy College Honors Program, which includes freshman and sophomore year courses in art, biology, history, literature, music, philosophy, sociology, and theology.
+Incoming freshmen, including nursing students, may apply to the Molloy University Honors Program, which includes freshman and sophomore year courses in art, biology, history, literature, music, philosophy, sociology, and theology.
 The honors nursing students take a special medical ethics course taught by the honors faculty members.

 Specialized ROTC for Nursing